Crewood Hall & Cheshire Farming

-The Bishops, Princes, General & bureaucratic majorities always promised salvation and taxation of others to pay for it.
+The Bishops, Princes, General & bureaucratic majorities always promised salvation and taxation of others to pay for their hubris.
 As revenues fell short, they borrowed and when things get dire they clipped coins.
-But now there was a new opportunity ... businesses were creating wealth and accumulating capital ... in abundance ... the question was how to access these business riches?
+But now there was a new opportunity ... businesses were creating wealth and accumulating capital ... in abundance ... the question was how to access these riches from new businesses?

 The Vivians and Budds had seized the opportunity of adding value to Cornish copper by smelting ores on the rich coalfields of South Wales.
 But then in 1847 Edward Budd had the unenviable task of trying to explain the difficulties in his business to the law makers.
 For his pains he was subjected to abuse from The London Standard in 1849.